Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Shield Generator

 The Shield Generator is arguably the best part of the Gunner’s kit, providing a dome of near perfect protection for a few precious seconds.
-Simply toss it out, and it’ll deploy as soon as it touches a surface.
+Simply toss it out, and it’ll deploy as soon as it touches a surface, pushing away most enemies within its radius.

 However, there are a few exceptions to the shield’s defense: